WordPress/gutenberg/packages/components/src/query-controls/README.md

 #### categoriesList

-An array of category IDs; renders a `CategorySelect` sub-component when passed in conjunction with `onCategoryChange`.
+An array of categories; renders a `CategorySelect` sub-component when passed in conjunction with `onCategoryChange`.

 -   Type: `Array`
 -   Required: No